quiltdata/quilt/docs/advanced-features/workflows.md

 }
 ```

-This allows for extensible schema definition, and hence validation, of
+This allows for flexible and extensible schema definition, and hence
-multiple metadata schemas to any depth.
+validation, of complex metadata schemas to any depth.

 > Quilt currently uses the Draft 4 Json Schema where tuples are
 validated with `items`, and not `prefixItems`.